jermnelson/urls-rdf-apps/pages/seo-aware.md

 title: SEO Aware URIs
 published: 2017-04-26
+order: 2

 The importance of creating URLs that are favored for human consumption has become more important, particularly as requirements are pulled from the Colorado Alliance of Research Libraries BIBCAT project.
+Reading [Cool URIs don't change][REF2] by Sir Tim Berners-Lee in the web ancient date of 2001 &hellip;

 ## Slugify Pattern
 In building the first iterations of the Aristotle Discovery Layer (the